-NAIS requires that all member schools submit statements of nondiscrimination in admission and employment practices on the basis of race, color, religion, national origin, sex, or age in violation of state or federal laws.
+NAIS requires that all member schools demonstrate a commitment to diversity in compliance with state and federal law, as evident in all nondiscrimination policies for admission and hiring.
 This means that a single-sex school can choose students on the basis of gender, for instance, or a school with a strong religious purpose can be true to that purpose in selecting students or faculty, so long as those policies are protected by law.

 On the NAIS membership application, what is meant by "independent board of trustees"?

 An independent board of trustees means that a school is governed by a self-perpetuating board charged with the fiduciary, strategic, and visionary duties to sustain the school.
 It operates with a governance structure with sufficient independence from other organizations or individuals so as to ensure its ability to fulfill its mission and to control its own destiny.
 Schools that do not have an independent board structure are welcome to apply as Premium or NAIS Subscribers.